Mcdaid101/Rock-Paper-Scissors-Lizard-Spock/README.md

 Rock-Paper-Scissors-Lizard-Spock" and included all branches.
 With the repository now created, I used the browser version of Vs Code to create the project.
 <br>

-I used the following commans throughout this project:
+I used the following commands throughout this project:
 * Git add . - This added my file to the staging area to be committed
 * Git commit -m - This command committed any changes to the local repository along with a message
 * Git push - pushed my changes to the github repository